-MUR 7931 (Biden for President)

-PROPOSED Factual and Legal Analysis

-Page 38 of 41
+MUR 7931 (Biden for President) PROPOSED Factual and Legal Analysis Page 38 of 41

-- 1 presidential election, to which the Victory Fund also attests.
-172 Further, the Victory Fund has - 2 provided a sworn statement attesting that it did not transfer any contributions to the Biden - 3 Committee that were made after Election Day 2020.
-173 The Commission is aware of no - 4 information that contradicts these assertions.
-Accordingly, the available information does not - 5 indicate that Biden and those authorized to fundraise on his behalf have raised \$5,000 or more in - 6 support of his 2024 candidacy for reelection prior to his formal campaign announcement. - 7 B. The Commission Finds No Reason to Believe That the Biden Committee Failed to Accurately Report the Purpose of the Disbursements Made to Upland Software

-The Act and Commission regulations require political committees to report the name and address of each person to whom they make expenditures or other disbursements aggregating more than \$200 per calendar year, or per election cycle for authorized committees, as well as the date, amount, and purpose of such payments.
-174 Commission regulations define "purpose" as a "brief statement or description of why the disbursement was made."
-175 "The 'purpose of disbursement' entry, when considered along with the identity of the disbursement recipient, must be sufficiently specific to make the purpose of the disbursement clear."
-176 The Commission has
+1 presidential election, to which the Victory Fund also attests.
+Further, the Victory Fund has 2 provided a sworn statement attesting that it did not transfer any contributions to the Biden 3 Committee that were made after Election Day 2020.
+The Commission is aware of no 4 information that contradicts these assertions.
+Accordingly, the available information does not 5 indicate that Biden and those authorized to fundraise on his behalf have raised \$5,000 or more in 6 support of his 2024 candidacy for reelection prior to his formal campaign announcement.
+7 8 9 B. The Commission Finds No Reason to Believe That the Biden Committee Failed to Accurately Report the Purpose of the Disbursements Made to Upland Software 10 The Act and Commission regulations require political committees to report the name and 10 11 The Act and Commission regulations require political committees to report the name and address of each person to whom they make expenditures or other disbursements aggregating 11 address of each person to whom they make expenditures or other disbursements aggregating 11 12 address of each person to whom they make expenditures or other disbursements aggregating more than \$200 per calendar year, or per election cycle for authorized committees, as well as the 11 12 13 address of each person to whom they make expenditures or other disbursements aggregating more than \$200 per calendar year, or per election cycle for authorized committees, as well as the date, amount, and purpose of such payments.
+Commission regulations define "purpose" as a

-MUR 7931 Biden Resp. at 5; see MUR 7931 Vogel Decl. ¶ 9 ("[The Biden Committee] has not given consent to [the Victory Fund] to accept contributions or make expenditures on behalf of President Biden for the 2024 election cycle."); Smolkis Decl. ¶ 11.
+&lt;sup>172 MUR 7931 Biden Resp. at 5; see MUR 7931 Vogel Decl. ¶ 9 ("[The Biden Committee] has not given consent to [the Victory Fund] to accept contributions or make expenditures on behalf of President Biden for the 2024 election cycle."); Smolkis Decl. ¶ 11.

-Victory Fund Resp. at 2; Smolkis Decl. ¶¶ 7-10.
+&lt;sup>173 Victory Fund Resp. at 2; Smolkis Decl. ¶¶ 7-10.
 While the Victory Fund acknowledges that it received contributions after the 2020 general Election Day, it notes that those contributions resulted from pre-Election Day solicitations, and none of those contributions were transferred to the Biden Committee, and that it has transferred or will transfer all such post-election contributions to the other joint fundraising participants per its allocation formula.
 Victory Fund Resp. at 4.

-52 U.S.C. § 30104(b)(5), (6); 11 C.F.R. § 104.3(b)(3)(i), (ix) (regarding political committees other than authorized committees); id. § 104.3(b)(4)(i), (vi) (regarding authorized committees); id. § 104.9(a), (b) (regarding all political committees).
+&lt;sup>174 52 U.S.C. § 30104(b)(5), (6); 11 C.F.R. § 104.3(b)(3)(i), (ix) (regarding political committees other than authorized committees); id. § 104.3(b)(4)(i), (vi) (regarding authorized committees); id. § 104.9(a), (b) (regarding all political committees).

-11 C.F.R. § 104.3(b)(3)(i)(A).
+&lt;sup>175 11 C.F.R. § 104.3(b)(3)(i)(A).

-Statement of Policy: "Purpose of Disbursement" Entries for Filings with the Commission, 72 Fed.
+&lt;sup>176 Statement of Policy: "Purpose of Disbursement" Entries for Filings with the Commission, 72 Fed.
 Reg.
 887, 887 (Jan.
 9, 2007) [hereinafter Purpose Statement of Policy] (citing 11 C.F.R. § 104.3(b)(3)(i)(B), (4)(i)(A)).